winitzki/scall/tutorial/programming_dhall.md

 ### Computing the size of a recursive data structure

-The curried Church encoding for binary trees with `Natural`-valued leaves is:
+To motivate the method for computing the size of an arbitrary Church-encoded type, we first consider a specific recursive data structure: a binary trees with `Natural`-valued leaves.
+The type `TreeNat` is defined by:

 ```dhall
 let TreeNat = ∀(r : Type) → (Natural → r) → (r → r → r) → r
 ```
+Values of this type can store one or more `Natural` numbers.

-The present task is to compute various numerical measures characterizing the tree's data.
+The present task is to compute various numerical measures characterizing the tree's stored data.

 We will consider three possible size computations:

 - The sum of all natural numbers stored in the tree. (`treeSum`)
-- The total number of leaves in the tree. (`treeCount`)
+- The total number of data items in the tree. (`treeCount`)
 - The maximum depth of leaves. (`treeDepth`)

 Each computation is a fold-like aggregation, so we will implement all of them via similar-looking code: